Florida's Turnpike: Future

+There are plans to widen the Turnpike from Kissimmee Park Road (exit 240) to US 192 (exit 242) and from Neptune Road to just north of Osceola Parkway (exit 249) all from four to eight lanes.
+A new diverging diamond interchange will be constructed at Nolte Road during this process.
+Construction is funded for the 2024 fiscal year.

 The Turnpike Enterprise is also studying a possible developer-funded future interchange at County Road 468 (mile marker 300, servicing The Villages and Lady Lake).
 This project is neither funded nor scheduled for construction at this time.

 There has been discussion of creating a northern extension.

 Exit list

 North of the HEFT–Mainline interchange, the mainline continues the mileage from mile 47 from the HEFT.
 The spur of the mainline south of the HEFT to the Golden Glades Interchange assumes an alternate numbering system that suffixes an X to each exit number.